Sengoli255/Software-Engineering/README.md

 # *Restaurant Mangement System*

-Food Ordering System is a web application that manages the restaurant menu order of the customer and helps a manager to track orders in order to create sales report easily.
+Restaurant Management System is a web application that manages the restaurant menu order of the customer and helps a manager to track orders in order to create sales report easily.

 # Login Details
 For admin: